 - To benefit from the Cyber Essentials scheme

-Can I achieve Cyber Essentials Plus without Cyber Essentials?
+Can I achieve Cyber Essentials Plus without Cyber Essentials Basic?

-To be able to achieve Cyber Essentials Plus, you must first achieve Cyber Essentials.
+To be able to achieve Cyber Essentials Plus, you must first achieve Cyber Essentials Basic.

 How do I become 100% secure?

-We'd all love to be 100% secure, unfortunately, this is impossible.
-The best thing you can do is guarantee 80% protection from cyber attacks and then look to invest in SOC and SIEM to bridge that gap.
+We’d all love to be 100% secure, unfortunately, this is all but impossible.
+The best thing you can do is guarantee 80% protection from cyber-attacks through Cyber Essentials, and then look to invest in Compliance and SOC & SIEM solutions to bridge that gap.
+Then consider getting specialist cyber insurance so you can be protected should experience a cyber attack.

 My IT team told me to buy tools, why should I bother with Cyber Essentials?